joeljames/py-shared-utils/docs/examples.rst

 memoize:
 --------
-Decorator that Caches a function's return value each time it is called.
+Decorator that caches a function's return value each time it is called.
 If called later with the same arguments, the cached value is returned, and the method is not reevaluated.
 Signature: ``@memoize``

 Example::